 Our lawyers at Long Mangalji LLP are often approached and asked about the process of immigrating to Canada.
-Below, we’ve collected some of the most frequently asked general questions regarding the Economic Class programs for your perusal.
+Below, we’ve collected some of the most frequently asked general questions FAQ regarding the Economic Class programs for your perusal.

 What are the best ways for me to immigrate to Canada based on my skills and experience?

 Canada has a robust immigration system tailored to experienced skilled workers.
 The two most common techniques for immigrating are using Express Entry (EE) and the Provincial Nominee Programs (PNP).
 Express Entry is a points-based assessment that allocates a score based on your background; evaluating factors include work experience (from both inside and outside of Canada), education, age, and proficiency in the official languages, among other factors.
 Requirements for PNPs differ across the various provinces but generally require intent to reside in the province along with ties to the province.
-There are a myriad of streams in the provincial programs.
+There is a myriad of streams in the provincial programs.
 Before starting an application, it’s beneficial to contact a professional who is able to evaluate your background and advise you of your options.

 2. Will my family be able to come with me?